nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Saving the data

-CakeCollate data is saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+CakeCollate data is saved in the hard disk automatically after you make any changes to the data.
+There is no need to save the data manually.

 #### Editing the data file

-CakeCollate order data is saved as a JSON file `[JAR file location]/data/cakecollate.json`.<br>
+Data related to orders is saved as a JSON file located at `[JAR file location]/data/cakecollate.json`.<br>
-CakeCollate order item data is saved as a JSON file `[JAR file location]/data/OrderItems.json`.<br>
+Data related to order items is saved as a JSON file located at `[JAR file location]/data/OrderItems.json`.<br>
-Advanced users are welcome to update data directly by editing these data files.
+Advanced users are welcome to update the data directly by editing the above-mentioned files.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data files make their format invalid, CakeCollate will discard all data from the data file and start with an empty data file at the next run.
+If you make any changes to the data files directly which makes the format of the data invalid, CakeCollate will discard all existing data and start with an empty data file on the next run.
 </div>

 #### Keyboard shortcuts

-* Press the `Up` arrow in the keyboard to traverse up the previously inputted commands if they exist.
+* Press the `Up` arrow to traverse up the previously inputted commands if any.
-* Press the `Down` arrow in the keyboard to traverse down the previously inputted commands if they exist.
+* Press the `Down` arrow in the keyboard to traverse down the previously inputted commands if any.
-* Press the `Shift`Button followed by the `Backspace` button on the keyboard to delete all the text in the command box in one go.
+* Press the `Shift` button followed by the `Backspace` button to delete all the text in the command box in one go.

 --------------------------------------------------------------------------------------------------------------------